I was born and raised in Cumbria, surrounded by fells, fields and forestry.

 Given that these were my early loves, it has come as no surprise that I’ve become an English teacher and school librarian.
 I still love reading books for young people, and introducing young people to the book that turns them into a reader is one of the highlights of my job.
 Some of my favourites are on the ‘Recommended Reads’ page.

 I run a reading club and a writers and illustrators club at my school.
-In 2014 the club wrote and published a novel together and are currently working on a new book.
+In 2014 the club wrote and published a novel together and we've just released a new book.
 Find out more on the ‘Keswick School’ page.

 When I’m not riding, reading, writing or teaching, I’ll be busy at home looking after a variety of dogs, hens, ducks and geese!